 Similarly, the idea of generating CT tests by selected dissimilar tests and prioritizing them at the same time is related with the similarity t-wise test selection used in product lines, i.e., Christopher Henard, Mike Papadakis, Gilles Perrouin, Jacques Klein, Patrick Heymans, Yves Le Traon: Bypassing the Combinatorial Explosion: Using Similarity to Generate and Prioritize T-Wise Test Configurations for Software Product Lines.
 IEEE Trans.
 Software Eng.
 40(7): 650-670 (2014).

 Response: Yes, we agree.
 The Software Product Lines (SPL) testing problem is a very important field in Combinatorial testing (CT)[1-4].
-Many techniques in CT have been applied on SPL testing [4], among which Henard C, et al. [1] considered both test cases generation and prioritizing (by selecting dissimilar tests).
-Also, our framework can be deemed as one type of handling test cases generation and prioritization problem, which aims at fault localization as well as fault detection.
+Many techniques in CT have been applied to SPL testing [4], among which Henard C, et al. [1] considered both test cases generation and prioritizing (by selecting dissimilar tests).
+Also, our framework can be considered to be one approach that handles test cases generation and prioritization problem, which aims at fault localization as well as fault detection.
 As suggested, we have added one paragraph to discuss this work (Page, ).

 [1] Henard, C., Papadakis, M., Perrouin, G., Klein, J., Heymans, P., & Le Traon, Y. (2014).
 Bypassing the combinatorial explosion: Using similarity to generate and prioritize t-wise test configurations for software product lines.
 Software Engineering, IEEE Transactions on, 40(7), 650-670.